khamidou/khamidou.github.io/_posts/2013-12-20-kite-setup-digital-ocean.markdown

 run instead `fab setup_plain`.

 That's all folks!

+I had a number of experiments I wanted to run.
+For instance, I really wanted to see how well a long-lived instance would handle real world loads, so I've deployed one which I subscribed to the linux kernel mailing list.
+I was really surprised to see it handling the load that well.
+It's pretty crazy what you can get away with on modern machines.

 As always, if you've got remarks or suggestions, don't hesitate to send me an email at: kite AT this domain name (sorry about the obfuscated email, I haven't setup the antispam yet)